 Link these students to your accounts for updates & ballot assignments.
-Note: the adminstrators of your team/school will have to approve requests to claim a student record before you can access them.
+Note: the administrators of your team/school will have to approve requests to claim a student record before you can access them.
 Team admins will be notified of requests by email.

-Name School/Tea im Created Tournaments Jane Smith Northern lo owa 0 tournaments Link Jane Smith TestA 0 tournaments Link Search another na me First name Last nam e Go coach/administrator will still need to approve your request - they will be notified of your request by email.
+Name School/T eam Created Tournaments

+Jane Smith Northern Iowa 0 tournaments Link

+Jane Smith TestA 0 tournaments Link

+Search anothe r name First n ame Last r name Go

 If you find yourself in the list, click the "Link" button to request linking to that entry.
-Your school
+Your school coach/administrator will still need to approve your request - they will be notified of your request by email.